 - Application of a single integrated framework

 - Ensuring a holistic approach to business decision making

 - Separating the governance from the management

 In several cases, COBIT 5.0 has been appreciated for its ability to reduce the risk of IT implementations.
-All the IT initiatives will typically require quick and agile adaptations that simultaneously need regular buy-ins from stakeholders and other users.
-The COBIT 5.0 framework has been able to bring about a collaborative culture within the organization and this better met the needs, risks and benefits of all IT initiatives.
+IT initiatives typically require quick, agile adaptations that simultaneously need regular buy-ins from stakeholders and other users.
+The COBIT 5.0 framework has been able to bring about a collaborative culture within the organization and this better met the needs, risks, and benefits of all IT initiatives.

-A COBIT 5.0 Certification not just prepares professionals for the global challenges to the business IT process but also delivers substantial amount of expertise information on:
+A COBIT 5.0 Certification not only prepares professionals for the global challenges to the business IT process but also delivers a substantial amount of expertise information on: